Dodgers vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Mookie Betts and the Los Angeles Dodgers face Carlos Santana and the Pittsburgh Pirates at Dodger Stadium on Monday.
-First pitch is at 10:10 PM ET.
+The Los Angeles Dodgers and Jason Heyward will take on the Pittsburgh Pirates and Andrew McCutchen on Tuesday at 9:10 PM ET, at Dodger Stadium.

-The Dodgers are listed as -175 moneyline favorites in this matchup against the Pirates (+145).
-The contest's total has been set at 8.5 runs.
+The Pirates are listed as +180 moneyline underdogs in this matchup against the favored Dodgers (-225).
+A 9.5-run over/under has been set for this contest.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.